jswymer/mydoctest/articles/projects-how-setup-time-sheets.md

 **Tip**: We recommend that you designate only one user to be the time sheet administrator for a company.
 In the next procedure, you set up a time sheet owner and approver.
 In this case, the time sheet approver is specified for each resource.

-## To specify a time sheet owner and approver
+## To specify a time sheets owner and approver

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Resources**, and then choose the related link.
 2. Select the resource for which you want to set up the ability to use time sheets, and then select the **Use Time Sheet** check box.